coderrect-inc/OpenRace/README.md

 2. **Coverage**: On average, the tool should scan the majority of a code base.
 3. **Scalability**: The tool should run at "overnight" and "desktop" scale, even for large projects.

-These are goals we should do our best to achieve, but are not necesarily hard requirements.
+These are goals we should do our best to achieve, but are not necessarily hard requirements.

 We should constantly track how OpenRace performs in these three categories, and keep them in mind when making development decisions and trade-offs.